Book 12

 A) Answer these questions:

-1. What did Harry say to his mother?
+- When did Harry speak to his mother?

 B) Which words in the story mean the opposite of: